1 2 3 4 5 6 7 8 9

 4. Relational Stance + Repressed Center

-• Stance: Withdrawing (alongside 4 and 5) – they pull inward to deal with stress or disconnection.
+They pull inward to deal with stress or disconnection.

-• Repressed Center: Doing – specifically productive or assertive doing.
+Specifically productive or assertive doing.
 Nines can be busy, but they often delay or avoid tasks that require prioritizing their own agenda.

 5. Sin/Passion: Sloth

-Not physical laziness—Nine’s sloth is a kind of psychological sleepiness.
+Not physical laziness, Nine’s sloth is a kind of psychological sleepiness.
 It’s the tendency to fall asleep to their own desires, needs, and priorities.
 This looks like numbing out, disengaging, or going along with whatever seems easiest just to avoid inner or outer tension.

 They may put others’ needs above their own not out of selflessness, but because waking up to their own agency feels too disruptive.